 - AutoShot Tracking: During your swing, your watch detects the impact and automatically records the shot's location.
 As you walk or drive to your ball, it's measuring the distance for you.
 After each hole, you can even review and edit shots if any were missed (e.g., small chips or putts).

 - PlaysLike Distance: This fantastic feature gives you an adjusted distance that accounts for elevation changes your eye might miss.
-A 150 yard shot playing severely uphill might actually be a 165 yard shot.
+A 150-yard shot playing severely uphill might actually be a 165-yard shot.
 PlaysLike Distance tells you that, helping you to finally trust in pulling out that extra club you knew in your heart you probably needed.

 - PinPointer: Have you ever faced a blind tee shot or an approach shot to a hidden green?
 PinPointer is your secret weapon.
 It provides a digital compass arrow that points directly to the pin, so even when you can’t see the flag, you always know exactly which direction to aim.
 It's a huge confidence booster when navigating tricky doglegs.

-- Hazard & Layup View: With a quick swipe, you can see a map of the hole with distances to all hazards (bunkers, water, etc.) as well as pre-set layup distances (100, 150, 200 yards).
+- Hazard &, Layup View: With a quick swipe, you can see a map of the hole with distances to all hazards (bunkers, water, etc.) as well as pre-set layup distances (100, 150, 200 yards).
 This feature promotes better course management because it prompts you to think proactively to play away from trouble on a course.
-As a golf coach, my experince is that the number one thing separating amateurs from pros is proactively avoiding trouble.
+As a golf coach, my experience is that the number one thing separating amateurs from pros is proactively avoiding trouble.

 Part 3: The Post-Round Goldmine - Analyzing Your Game

 This is where the magic happens.
 Your on-course efforts gathering data pay off here.
-After you save and end your round in your watch, sync your watch with to your phone, and head to the Garmin Golf app to dig in.
+After you save and end your round in your watch, sync your watch to your phone, and head to the Garmin Golf app to dig in.

 Your Digital Scorecard